convox/docs/docs/management/application.md

 Sometimes it's hard to diagnose a problem without stepping back and looking at the bigger picture.
 By creating a CloudWatch Dashboard that tracks multiple metrics of your application over time, you can spot abnormalities, warning signs, bottlenecks, and more.

-To set up a CloudWatch Dashboard with a single widget that tracks CPU and memory utilization of a given app, follow these instructions:
+To set up a CloudWatch Dashboard with a single widget that tracks CPU and memory utilization of a given App, follow these instructions:

 1. Visit your CloudWatch console and navigate to Dashboards.
 1. Click the "Create Dashboard" button.
 1. Enter a name for the new dashboard.
 Consider `<rack-name>-<app-name>`, e.g. production-site.
 1. Select the "Metric graph" widget type.
 1. From the ECS Metrics category, select "ClusterName,ServiceName."
-1. Select the CPUUtilization and MemoryUtilization graphs for the service you'd like to monitor.
+1. Select the CPUUtilization and MemoryUtilization graphs for the Service you'd like to monitor.
 For example, if you wanted to monitor the `web` process of a `foo-bar` app that is running in your `production` Rack, the service name would look like `production-foo-bar-ServiceWeb-B3YF4EMQCN89`.
 1. Click the "Create widget" button.
 1. Consider resizing the widget (by dragging the bottom right corner) for better readability.

 ## Create CloudWatch Alarms

 If, in addition to being able to monitor your new CloudWatch Dashboard, you'd like to be notified any time a certain metric enters a specific range of values, you can set up a CloudWatch Alarm.
-For example, if you want to be emailed when your app exceeds an average CPU utilization of 95% for a period of 30 minutes, you could set up that CloudWatch Alarm by taking the following steps:
+For example, if you want to be emailed when your App exceeds an average CPU utilization of 95% for a period of 30 minutes, you could set up that CloudWatch Alarm by taking the following steps:

 1. Visit your CloudWatch console and navigate to Alarms.
 1. Click the "Create Alarm" button.
 1. From the ECS Metrics category, select "ClusterName,ServiceName."
-1. Select CPUUtilization for the service you'd like to monitor.
+1. Select CPUUtilization for the Service you'd like to monitor.
 For example, if you wanted to monitor the `web` process of a `foo-bar` app that is running in your `production` Rack, the service name would look like `production-foo-bar-ServiceWeb-B3YF4EMQCN89`.
 1. Click the "Next" button to move to the "Define Alarm" step.
 1. In the Alarm Threshold section, specify a name like "High CPU utilization," and then fill out the inputs to complete the phrase, "Whenever CPUUtilization is > 90 for 2 consecutive periods."
 1. In the Actions section, next to "Send notification to:," click "New list," then enter a new notification list topic name and the email addresses that should be notified.
 Note that this will result in the creation of a new SNS Topic.